Horacewillie/20-Probelms-Solutions/README.md

 # 20-Problems-Solutions
-Solutions in Python to 20 beginner questions
+Solutions in Python to 20 beginner questions.